microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 This obsolete class has been removed.
 Please use `ProcessingSourceInfo`.

-## ColumnRole

-This enum has been removed.
-Please use the new `ColumnRole` static class for defined column roles.

-## TableConfiguration

-- The `ColumnRoles` property now is an `IDictionary<string, Guid>` instead of an `IDictionary<ColumnRole, Guid>`.

-- The `AddColumnRole` and `RemoveColumnRole` methods now take in case sensitive strings.
-Plese see `ColumnRoles` static class for string options.

 ## ProcessingSource

 - `ProcessingSource.AllTables` has changed from being an `IReadOnlyDictionary<TableDescriptor, Action<ITableBuilder, IDataExtensionRetrieval>>` to an `IEnumerable<TableDescriptor>`